dotnet/AspNetCore.Docs/aspnetcore/grpc/comparison.md

 It's impossible to directly call a gRPC service from a browser today. gRPC heavily uses HTTP/2 features and no browser provides the level of control required over web requests to support a gRPC client.
 For example, browsers do not allow a caller to require that HTTP/2 be used, or provide access to underlying HTTP/2 frames.

-gRPC on ASP.NET Core offers two browser compatible solutions:
+gRPC on ASP.NET Core offers two browser-compatible solutions:

 * **gRPC-Web** allows browser apps to call gRPC services with the gRPC-Web client and Protobuf. gRPC-Web requires the browser app to generate a gRPC client. gRPC-Web allows browser apps to benefit from the high-performance and low network usage of gRPC.

   .NET has built-in support for gRPC-Web.
 For more information, see <xref:grpc/grpcweb>.

 * **gRPC JSON transcoding** allows browser apps to call gRPC services as if they were RESTful APIs with JSON.
 The browser app doesn't need to generate a gRPC client or know anything about gRPC.
 RESTful APIs can be automatically created from gRPC services by annotating the `.proto` file with HTTP metadata.
-Transcoding allows an app to support both gRPC and JSON web APIs, without duplicating effort of building separate services for both.
+Transcoding allows an app to support both gRPC and JSON web APIs without duplicating the effort of building separate services for both.

   .NET has built-in support for creating JSON web APIs from gRPC services.
 For more information, see <xref:grpc/httpapi>.